sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-clone-cm4-emmc-onto-nvme-and-boot.md

 ---
-title: "How to clone CM4 eMMC onto NVMe and boot"
+title: How to clone CM4 eMMC onto NVMe and boot
 date: 2023-07-20T17:20:00+00:00
-description: "How to clone CM4 eMMC onto NVMe and boot"
+description: How to clone CM4 eMMC onto NVMe and boot
 draft: false
 hideToc: false
 enableToc: true